Big speed

 • ES

-You can think of Washington Workers’ Compensation claims as a journey marked by time-based milestones.
+You can think of Washington workers’ compensation claims as a journey marked by time-based milestones.
 These take the form of necessary steps that as an injured or ill employee you must take: notifying your employer of what happened to you, going through diagnostic medical examinations, receiving medical treatment, filing the claim with the Department of Labor and Industries, and if necessary appealing its decision.

-What is a Statute of Limitation?
+What Is a Statute of Limitation?
 Why Should I Care?

 The way we measure the timing of legal milestones, Workers’ Compensation-related or otherwise, is through statutes of limitation: laws that establish the period of time within which someone needs to act on a legal claim before he or she becomes time-barred from doing so.